Meet Jia Wertz…

 There are so many extreme ups and downs in the startup world.
 That is the one thing I would warn every entrepreneur about.
 You are never ready for all the highs and lows that come your way, but the highs are wonderful and the lows pass.
 You just have to keep going, make tough decisions, and take calculated risks.

 I wish I knew a little more about the technical side of the business [before I started].
 Things such as the importance of SEO when launching an e-commerce business.
 That is something I’ve learned a great deal about now, but had I known from day one, I could’ve been more strategic about how our website was structured.

 Our biggest challenge so far has been standing out in the ocean of the internet.
 There are so many companies out there, and not all reputable ones either, so it can be hard to differentiate yourself when you are new to the game and people aren’t yet familiar with your quality and standards.

-Social media is such a great tool because you can reach people you wouldn’t of otherwise been able to reach.
-Which a great perk, and we use it everyday, but honestly, it is also very, very saturated and unless you’re paying for ads, it can be tough to stand out.
+Social media is such a great tool because you can reach people you wouldn’t have otherwise been able to reach.
+Which a great perk, and we use it every day, but honestly, it is also very, very saturated and unless you’re paying for ads, it can be tough to stand out.

 The Big Give Back…